Trawsfynydd nuclear power station: Decommissioning

 Trawsfynydd was shut down in 1991.
 The Nuclear Decommissioning Authority subsidiary Nuclear Restoration Services, formerly Magnox Ltd, is decommissioning the site.

 The work is expected to last decades.

 Beginning in 1993, the highly-radioactive spent fuel rods were removed from both Magnox reactors and sent by rail to Sellafield.
 This was completed in 1997.
 Intermediate level waste – such as on the walls of the cooling ponds or pipes – is being carefully removed using robots over the next decades.
 Contaminated material is stored in a specially designed building on the site.

+Major structural reduction

-From autumn 2025, Costain will carry out a £70 million four year programme to reduce the height of both reactor buildings from 54 to 25 m.
+In October 2025, Nuclear Restoration Services awarded a £70 million to Costain to reduce the height of the two reactor buildings from 54 to 25 m.
+This work, which was scheduled to begin in autumn 2025 and last approximately four years, is designed to prepare the buildings for safe and efficient demolition, reshaping the site's iconic skyline through the partial removal of the upper sections of both reactor buildings.

+The two reactor buildings, now over 60 years old, have experienced structural wear due to prolonged exposure to the elements.
+Extensive enabling work has already been completed, including the installation of new internal roofs at a lower level, major de-planting of the primary boiler sections, and re-routing of electrical supplies; all designed to prepare the buildings for safe and efficient demolition.

+In preparation for the major structural reduction works, Radius Group announced in early 2026 the formation of a dedicated lifting team, with operations estimated to commence in November 2026.
+This team will support the complex tower crane operations required for the reactor building reduction.

+Long-term clearance targets

 Final clearance of the site is scheduled to begin in 2071.
-By 2083, the area was expected to have been restored to its pre-nuclear state; 124 years after construction started and 92 years after the closure of Trawsfynydd power station.
+By 2083, the area is expected to have been restored to its pre-nuclear state; 124 years after construction started and 92 years after the closure of Trawsfynydd power station.

-Reestablishment
+Future redevelopment and economic regeneration

 The Welsh government has decided to redevelop the plant using small-scale reactors, as a step toward meeting the UK's targets for reducing carbon emissions.
 In 2021, the government chose Mike Tynan of Westinghouse to lead a company tasked with developing the new reactors.

+Dual-track strategy

+While the Nuclear Decommissioning Authority maintains a long-term target for full site clearance by 2083, strategies in 2025-2026 have prioritized interim economic regeneration.
+This involves developing the site for innovation and skills hubs while simultaneously executing major structural reduction works to facilitate future flexibility.